soul-script/StrengthLog/README-Technical.md

   - `DatePicker` for workout date.
   - **Bodyweight Toggle:** Option to mark exercise as bodyweight (hides weight input).
   - **Conditional Input Fields:** Weight input shown only for weighted exercises.
-  - **Enhanced Validation:** Validates reps for all exercises, weight only for weighted exercises.
+  - **Enhanced Validation:** Validates reps for all exercises and routes weight parsing through `WeightConversionService` based on the active `ThemeManager.weightUnit`.
   - **Smart Display:** Lists temporary sets with appropriate labeling (bodyweight vs. weighted).
   - **Volume Calculation:** Displays total volume with context-aware formatting (reps for bodyweight, weight×reps for weighted, "mixed" for combined).
   - Saves the `WorkoutRecord` with its `SetEntry`s.
 Input fields for weight/reps are not cleared after adding a set to facilitate easier subsequent entries.